-Fig. 14.
-Example of four image tiles with selected regions-of-interest (ROIs) predicted by Bae et al. (2019), for each HER2 score (0-3+), respectively.
-The first column shows the input images and colored disks shows the predicted locations.
+Fig. 13.
+Example of four image tiles with selected regions-of-interest (ROIs) predicted by Qaiser and Rajpoot (2019), for each HER2 score (0-3+), respectively.
+The first column shows the input images and colored disks show the predicted locations.
 The remaining columns show the selected regions at $40\times$ and $20\times$ around the selected locations.
 The first selected region is shown with blue bounding boxes and the last selected region is shown with red bounding boxes.
-Picture courtesy of Bae et al. (2019).
+Picture courtesy of Qaiser and Rajpoot (2019).

-tion network to update its selection policy.
-Such a co-evolution training strategy enables fast convergence and high classification accuracy.
-Evaluation based on a public breast cancer histopathological image database of 7,909 images and eight subclasses of breast cancers from 82 patients (58 malignant and 24 benign) demonstrates about 98% classification accuracy while only taking 50% of the training time of the previous hard-attention approach.
+public breast cancer histopathological image database of 7,909 images and eight subclasses of breast cancers from 82 patients (58 malignant and 24 benign) demonstrates about 98% classification accuracy while only taking 50% of the training time of the previous hard-attention approach.